Chart Color Schemes

 Hamilton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Notable ones are Parkway Avenue Roundabout Safety Improvements, Gregson Park Masterplan, Hamilton South Social Housing Renewal, and Newcastle Future Transit Corridor.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that may affect this region.
+Notable projects include Parkway Avenue Roundabout Safety Improvements, Gregson Park Masterplan, Hamilton South Social Housing Renewal, and Newcastle Future Transit Corridor.

 Professional plan users can use the search below to filter and access additional projects.